Self-service mapping, analysis, and sharing system

 • Application builders are commonly used by content creators to create web applications, which are then used broadly by general users in this system pattern.
 These application builders include ArcGIS Instant Apps, ArcGIS Dashboards, ArcGIS Story Maps, and ArcGIS Experience Builder.

 • ArcGIS Hub and ArcGIS Enterprise Sites unify apps and content in websites that are commonly used to organize and disseminate content to users across an organization.
-These websites are easy to create, enabling tailored destination experiences for different segments of an organization’s userbase.
+These websites are easy to create, enabling tailored destination experiences for different segments of an organization’s user base.

 • ArcGIS Solutions provide ready-to-use, configurable solutions for many industries.
 ArcGIS Solutions include industry-focused applications that are commonly used with this system pattern.